ByteArtsLLC/picflash/README.md

 # picflash
-Command-line utility for loading firmware on Microchip PIC controllers.
-Supports Windows, Mac, Linux and Raspberry Pi
+Command-line utility for loading firmware on Microchip PIC microcontrollers via USB HID interface.
+Supports Windows, Mac, Linux and Raspberry Pi.
+The PIC microcontroller needs to have the USB HID bootloader installed first, and then this program can be used to program (flash) new firmware into the microcontroller.
+It supports read, write, and verify operations.
+Since it is a command-line program, it can be used to automate the process via scripts or batch files.